lanl-ansi/WaterModels.jl/docs/src/quickguide.md

 run_des(data, PWLRDWaterModel, Cbc.Optimizer)
 ```

-By default, two breakpoints are used for the linear approximation of each head loss curve.
+By default, two breakpoints are used for the linear approximation of each directed head loss curve.
 These approximations can be more finely discretized by using additional arguments to the `run_des` function.
 For example, to employ five breakpoints per head loss curve in this formulation, the following can be executed:
 ```julia